morian/aiostem/docs/reference/event.rst

 .. currentmodule:: aiostem.event

 This page describes all the possible events and their parser implementation, received though the callbacks registered by :meth:`.Controller.add_event_handler`.
-Note that all events are not implemented yet, in which case you will receive an :class:`EventUnknown`, containing the raw :class:`.Message` received.
+Note that all unknown events will received an :class:`EventUnknown`, containing the raw :class:`.Message` received.

 Base classes